OInfinity/CosmicExplorer/README.md

 ## Why It Stands Out

-Because this isn't just text and pictures.
-It's presentation with intention.
+It was made with both attention and intention.

 The layout separates **narrative** from **visual memory**, making learning natural and memorable — like walking through a cosmic exhibit instead of reading a flat page.